 - Idiot Ball: Courtney.
 When Fern/Vylette pissed her off, why didn't Courtney just find out a way to blame her?
 The fact that Fern had conveniently disappeared beforehand would have made it easy for Courtney to pawn the murder off on her!

 - Innocent Blue Eyes: Liz, Julie, and Fern are all blue-eyed and of varying degrees of innocence.
 Liz is the Token Good Teammate who treated the school populace with kindness, Julie pulls a Heel–Face Turn after seeing Courtney show no remorse for killing her childhood friend, and Fern starts off innocent before her newfound popularity goes to her head.

 - In with the In Crowd: Fern and Julie both apply.
 Marcie's talk with her father implies that this is also what happened to her.

-- Make Way for the Princess: All the high school makes their space to the breathtaking entrance of the Girl Posse.
+- Make Way for the Princess: The entire high school makes way for the breathtaking entrance of the Girl Posse.